About the Civic Information Index

 Why an Index?

 In a nutshell, an index is a way to measure things.
 Built on a conceptual framework that clarifies what outcomes are of interest and why, an index maps out what data is and is not available and then uses the existing data to measure the outcomes of interest.
 By uniquely combining diverse data to assess civic health outcomes at the county level across the United States, the Civic Information Index allows us to see trends, outliers and reinforcing factors that drive civic health.
-While each data set in the Index represents facts, it is important to note that the Index itself is a product of many value-based decisions, determining, for example, what factors to include and what data sets to use to measure them.

 “I think this project is powerful because it brings together diverse data sets and visualizes them in a way that highlights opportunities for improving civic health.
 It’s a comprehensive approach that can guide us in making impactful changes.”